thisisharrison/quiz-app/README.md

 For multiple choice questions, we can store options as an array.
 The front end will take care of randomizing options and labelling them 'A', 'B', 'C' and so on.

-We also want to allow one and multiple correct answers.
+We also want to allow questions with multiple correct answers.
 So the solution is an array.
 This array stores the index of the correct answer.

-In the first example, options are `['3','5','7','9']`.
+In the first example, options are `['3','6','8','1']`.
 The solution is `[0]`, which points to `'3'`.
 The front end can randomize and display this:

-  - A: 7
+  - A: 6
   - B: 3
-  - C: 9
+  - C: 1
-  - D: 5
+  - D: 8

 In the front end, we can use `data-*` to store the indexes of these answer.
-When Student submits ([Submission](#submission)), Student will submit the string `'0'` or `'0, 1'` in the case of multiple answers.
-We then split the string, parse to integer and check if submitted index(es) matches to the solution.
+When Student submits 'B' as his/her answer ([Submission](#submission)), he/she will submit the string `'0'` (or `'0, 1'` in the case of multiple answers).
+We then split the string, parse to integer and check if submitted index(es) matches the solution's.

 ```js
 // Multiple choice with one correct answer